online comic shop

 Selection Chosen By Mycomicshop.com

 The two packs I ordered were for Vertigo and Image comics.
-The website says (Affiliate Link), at the time of this writing, 18-22 comics.
+The website says, at the time of this writing, 18-22 comics.
 What I ended up getting was 17 Vertigo and 17 Image comics.
 If it happened in only one pack, I would say that someone miscounted.
 But knowing that it happened twice means it was probably done on purpose.
 I am guessing this is because the comics are sold by weight, hence saying 18-22, and not a solid number.
 Even so, I can’t help but to feel that I was cheated a little.

 The selection of comics were very good in both packs.
 One comic had spine creases along the cover’s edge, otherwise the comics were in good condition.
 I was satisfied, especially with the Vertigo pack.
 A couple of the comics were technically not Vertigo, but whatever.
 None of the comics were too recent, and most of them were worth a little more than I expected.